Elasticsearch Match Query: Full-Text Search Syntax and Examples - Syntax, Example, and Tips

 Frequently Asked Questions

-Q: How does the Match query differ from Term query?
+Q: How does the operator parameter affect a match query?

-Q: How does the 'fuzziness' parameter work in Match query?
+Q: How does fuzziness work in the match query?

 Subscribe to the Pulse Newsletter